grantj-re3/MusiCalzone/music_pop_fav.md

 With You (from the musical *Ghost*) | Caissie Levy (2011)         | Dave Stewart, Glen Ballard                                                | [Audio](https://www.youtube.com/watch?v=VHQ0FmUtS0E), [Video BGT](https://www.youtube.com/watch?v=nuxRztsMNzg)
 We All Fall in Love Sometimes       | Coldplay (2018)             | Elton John, Bernie Taupin (1974)                                          | [Audio Coldplay/CM](https://www.youtube.com/watch?v=Pw3c4E7AuNY), [Video CM](https://vimeo.com/297352018), [Audio EJ](https://www.youtube.com/watch?v=6LwajEQ7IOA), [Video EJ 0:00-4:16](https://www.youtube.com/watch?v=8JoAC8rBxac)

+# Notes

+I have too many favourite songs to list them all here, so I've imposed a few restrictions to help keep the list shortish.
+The guidelines are:

+- Music from the 1950s and newer
+- No more than 5 or so songs per year; difficult to do this for the 1970s
+- Only one song by any performer; difficult to do this for many artists, but especially my favourite artists

+Favourite artists: Al Stewart, Kansas, Little River Band, Eagles, Queen, Carpenters, Beatles and Elton John.
+Al Stewart and Kansas get a special mention since they consistently have depth to their lyrics.

+Favourite voice: Perhaps Karen Carpenter

+Favourite song writers / composers: Al Stewart, Kerry Livgren, Graham Goble, Burt Bacharach and Carole King